chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 There is a metallic claninging throughout the mine coming from below.
 Louder the lower you go.
 Piercing; maddening; terrifying.

 If the PCs investigate and descened and perhaps get trapped on the bottom level of the mine, they will eventually discover a lone figure bagning on a forge in the darkness.
 This is a weak form of Aarok's avatar summoned by the faith of the small number of cultists that follow him now.
 As he bangs his hammer, his whole body shudders, sheds ash, glows red, and cools black.
-He is shaping a pick.
-After a while, he will take the pick and begin excavating a wall.
-He is digging out the skeleton of a giant fish or sea monster.
-If the PCs interrupt, he will charge them, looming suddenly into a wave of magma that crashes and chases the PCs.
+He is shaping a sword on an anvil/altar in front of a half destroyed or mineral-dripped carved relief mural of a sea serpent coiled around a volcano.
+There is a raised pool almost filled by a stalagmite by dripping heavy water.
+If the PCs attack, he will charge them, looming suddenly into a wave of magma that crashes and chases the PCs.
 They need to evade the wave or die.
 This avatar will be spent after this attack.
-The skeleton will not be discoverable without magic unless Aarok has begun to uncover it.
 If Aarok crests and disappates, the necrotic cataclysm will be over.

+If the PCs leave Aarok alone, he will finish the sword, temper it in the pool, hold it up to the mural, and then collapse into a puddle of lava that seeps into the floor, leaving the sword behind.
+This will end the necrotic cataclysm.

+Aarok will ignore the PCs unless they are a threat or somehow address him with one of his titles in ancient dwarven.

 The PCs can leave Embrey to his madness or take him back to Root (or another patron? or the Safehouse?).
-Root will promise to take care of him, but impsion him in the Stoneshaper Keep dungeon.
+Root will promise to take care of him, but imprison him in the Stoneshaper Keep dungeon.
 Dril will listen to him to extract information and interrogate him otherwise.
 The PCs might...?

 Downtime at the safehouse follows this encounter.